taylorsussmane/fpgas-trackreco-project/README.md

 - Apply a Kalman filter to clustered and sorted hits to estimate track parameters (position, momentum, angle)
 	- Originally pulled from [hmartiro](https://github.com/hmartiro/kalman-cpp) with further edits
+	- Kalman filter uses Eigen library to do the matrix operations
+- The filter is implemented in tracks.cpp
+	- First, the covariance matrices were defined for 5 clusters (one in each layer ID) to make a track.
+	- The system dynamics, process noise covariance, and measurement noise covariance were defined with constant, arbitrary values.
+The actual values would depend on the detector and the distribution of the hits.
+ 	- The estimate error covariance was estimated using the uncertainty in the position measurements.
+  	- Finally the Kalman filter was applied to the 5 clusters and the output is printed.
+The output vector contains only the momentum at the moment.
+ - The pragmas used were loop flatten in tracks.cpp and latency constraint, allocation limit to the transpose operation in kalmanFilter.cpp.
+   	- I didn't have enough time to fully optimize the timing and resource utilization, but it could certainly be better.
+   	- It also would have been better to define a Matrix class that contains addition, multiplication, transpose, and inverse for arrays, as it would allow for array pragmas to be used.
+However, I didn't have time to create that class, and instead used the Eigen library which already had those operations implemented.

 **5. Send tracks to output**